thanos-io/thanos/docs/components/tools.md

 Flags:
       --compaction=1... ...
 Only blocks with these compaction levels will be replicated.
 Repeated flag.
+      --concurrency-level=4      Max number of go-routines to use for replication.
   -h, --help                     Show context-sensitive help (also try
                                  --help-long and --help-man).
       --http-address="0.0.0.0:10902"